jcollard/unm-hip/README.md

 <pre>convolveCols :: (Num (Pixel img), Image img) => [Pixel img] -> img -> img</pre>

-Given a list consisting solely of pixel values representing a 1D convolution kernel and an image, convolveCols returns the 1D discrete periodic convolution of the columns of the image with the kernel.
+Given a list consisting solely of pixel values representing a 1D convolution kernel and an image, <b>convolveCols</b> returns the 1D discrete periodic convolution of the columns of the image with the kernel.
 For example,